 We’ve got a few quick-fire questions lined up for you, what is your favourite animal?

 Game of Thrones, like the rest of the world...

 What’s your favourite creative medium?

 Favourite type of music?

 90s pop – mainly Britney Spears.
 Anything I can sing along to.
 Nothing in today’s charts.
 I’m a retro kid.

 What’s your favourite card from your Scribbler range?

 Shake your Tits, it’s your Birthday.

-You can take a look at Lucy designs on our website right here!
+You can take a look at Lucy Maggie Designs on our website right here!
 Go on, what’s stopping you?